rakhovetski/rakhovetski/README.md

 - 👋 Hi, I’m Andrey
-- 👀 I’m interested in Python backend and machine learning
+- 👀 I’m interested in Java and Python backend
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java

 <!---
 rakhovetski/rakhovetski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.